nikbearbrown/Bear_Brown_and_Company/README.md

 ### Innovation Incubation
 As an incubator, we offer:
+- Mini-MBA (the essentials of everything Professor Brown learned from his Northeastern MBA/MS in Quantitative Finance)
-- Co-working space and resources for AI startups
+- Resources for AI startups
 - Technical infrastructure and development support
 - Business development assistance
-- Funding preparation and investor introductions
-- Legal and regulatory guidance
+- Legal and regulatory education

 ## Our Approach